open/close all folders

 - Hair Wings: Every other Hero Unit has some form of wings on their back.
 Lionwhyte has a ton of hair so perfect it allows him to fly.

 - Hero Unit: A non-playable one.

 - Hoist by His Own Petard: General Lionwhyte dies because he tries to avoid being crushed by a giant falling mirror by shattering it with his voice, leading to him being impaled on the falling shards of glass instead.

-- It's All About Me: He works with the demons by mining metal and leather the Titans left behind, and they in turn don't bother him and let him hold some measure of power.
+- It's All About Me: He works with the demons by mining buried metal and leather that the Titans left behind, and they in turn don't bother him and let him hold some measure of power.
 He acts like an enforcer just so he can live a decadent lifestyle.

 - Large Ham